|

 The characteristic symptoms of Major Depression include depressed mood or the loss of interest or pleasure in nearly all activities, along with periods of tearfulness.

 The SIGECAPS interview is a useful mnemonic to assist in assessing for depression.
-A person meets the criteria for major depression when he displays five or more of the SIGECAPS symptoms.
+A person meets the criteria for Major Depression when he or she displays five or more of the SIGECAPS symptoms for two weeks or longer.

 A depressed person may experience Sleep problems (hypersomnia or insomnia), loss of Interest in pleasurable activities, feelings of Guilt or worthlessness, increased or decreased Energy, impaired Concentration, increased or decreased Appetite (for food, sex), episodes of Psychomotor agitation or retardation, and/or recurrent thoughts of death or Suicide.
 A depressed person may attempt to self-medicate with alcohol or other drugs.

-Antidepressant medication in combination with psychotherapy has been shown to be very effective in the treatment of major depression.
-An individual may be suffering from Major Depression if he or she displays five or more of the SIGECAPS symptoms, plus a depressed mood, during the same two-week period.
+Antidepressant medication in combination with psychotherapy has been shown to be very effective in the treatment of Major Depression.

 Over several months, she exhibited a profound weight loss, appeared at rounds hollow-eyed, was observed to eat only a few bites of her meals, became more withdrawn, and was visibly anxious and distracted during classes.
 During a meeting with her clinical supervisor, she became tearful.